uvishere/AccDiv/README.md

 GET /bike_needs_repair
 ```

-## TODO
-* Find prevalent age group of users at this station
+### TODO 1 - Find prevalent age group of users at this station
+* Get the filtered data with given station id
+* get age of the individual user and associate it with the age group
+* Reduce the array with respect to the age group
+* return the age group with max count

+### TODO 2 - Get a trend line for Trip Duration with respect to Start Time
 *
-* Remove redundancy in station_stats and implement the model structure
 *
+*

+### TODO 3 - remove redundancy in station_stats and implement the model structure

+### TODO 4 - Implement Tests

 ## License